manudragon333/qdb/Angular JS 1.x.md

 # $rootScope

 # Difference between emit and broadcast
+* Emits sends the event up-wards towards parent scopes.
+* Broadcast send event in-wards towards the chile scopes.
+* Use $rootScope.$broadcast('..EventName..') for firing the $on event listeners for all the controller (Sibling, Child, Parent etc.)

 # Ways to communicate between components - Parent to Child, Child to Parent, Sibilings.